 Law Enforcement Program

 The Law Enforcement Program at Minnesota West, Worthington campus provides a two year program in law enforcement.
-Students may enroll in the Associate in Arts (A.A.)
-Degree or the Associate in Applied Science (A.A.S.)
+Students may enroll in the Associate of Arts (A.A.)
+Degree or the Associate of Applied Science (A.A.S.)
 Degree program.
 The A.A. transfers into a baccalaureate degree, while the A.A.S. prepares students for a variety of careers in law enforcement.

 See the Law Enforcement webpage for more information.